Thai Shrimp Won Ton

 August 17, 2017

-Categories: Shellfish, Shrimp, Appetizers, Cooking For A Crowd, Quick Meals, Baby Shower, Christmas, Entertaining, New Years, Deep Fry, No Eggs, Non-Dairy, Make it from scratch, Spicy more
+Categories: Shrimp, Appetizers, Baby Shower, Christmas, New Years Deep Fry, No Eggs, Non-Dairy, Spicy, more

 "These are a bit time consuming to make, but so very worth the effort.
 The filling is very easy to make and very flavorful.
 It's the folding the dumplings that takes the most time.
 These are wonderful with thew sauce but equally good without and served as won ton."